adlerre/obd2-mqtt/README.md

 > __!!!WARNING!!!__
 >
-> I'm not a C/C++ programmer therefore i'm not responsible for any headaches nor other WTF moments. ;)
+> I'm not a C/C++ programmer therefore I'm not responsible for any headaches nor other WTF moments. ;)

 ## What you need?

-* a installed Home Assistant with Mosquitto Broker
+* an installed Home Assistant with Mosquitto Broker
-* a installed PlatformIO IDE or other IDE
+* an installed PlatformIO IDE or other IDE
 * a ESP32 with [SIM800L](https://de.aliexpress.com/item/33045221960.html) or [A7670](https://de.aliexpress.com/item/1005006477044118.html)
   * (optional) [RP-SMA to IPX cable](https://www.amazon.de/dp/B0B9RXDLNN)
   * (optional) [Antenna](https://www.amazon.de/dp/B0B2DCXL5N) or other (work's for me)